Price movement of Columbia Sportswear

 Columbia Sportswear performance in fiscal 4Q15 and fiscal 2015

 Columbia Sportswear (COLM) reported fiscal 4Q15 net sales of $699.4 million, a rise of 3.3% compared to net sales of $677.0 million in fiscal 4Q14.
 Sales of Columbia, Sorel, prAna, and Mountain Hardwear brands rose by 0.19%, 14.3%, 38.5%, and 1.7%, respectively, in fiscal 4Q15 compared to fiscal 4Q14.

 The company’s net income and EPS (earnings per share) rose to $63.4 million and $0.90, respectively, in fiscal 4Q15, compared to $55.6 million and $0.79, respectively, in fiscal 4Q14.

 In fiscal 2015, Columbia Sportswear reported net sales of $2,326.2 million, a rise of 10.7% YoY (year-over-year).
 Its net income and EPS rose to $174.3 million and $2.45, respectively, in fiscal 2015, compared to $137.2 million and $1.94, respectively, in fiscal 2014.

 Meanwhile, its cash and cash equivalents fell by 10.6%, and inventories rose by 23.1% in fiscal 2015.
 Its current ratio rose to 3.41x in fiscal 2015 compared to 3.39x in fiscal 2014.

 The company has declared a regular quarterly dividend of $0.17 per share on its common stock.
 The dividend will be paid on March 17, 2016, to shareholders at the close of business on March 4, 2016.

-- net sales growth of mid-single-digit, including ~1% negative effect of changes in currency exchange rates
+- net sales growth of mid-single-digits, including ~1% negative effect from the changes in currency exchange rates

 - operating income in the range of $257 million–$267 million